 The study confirmed 'Evening-type students have lower mood, higher irritation, and more easily triggered anger...'. meaning when we do not eat sufficient protein we ensure lower sleep quality because we produce less serotonin and melatonin resulting in negative changes in children OF ALL AGES (and by the by, adults).

-AT ANY AGE BUT ESPECIALLY FOR SMALL CHILDREN.
-WE ARE DOOMING OUR CHILDREN TO LIFE
+BREAKFAST AT ANY AGE BUT ESPECIALLY FOR SMALL CHILDREN.
+WE ARE DOOMING OUR

-needs are much greater) or persons on medication or persons who have kidney disease.
+(whose needs are much greater) or persons on medication or persons who have

 Protein is a part of every cell of your body.
 It is a major structural component of all cells: skin, hair, nails and bone.
 It is the necessary raw material from which your body makes the enzymes critical for functioning, from digestion to reproduction.
 It is necessary for the production of neurotransmitters which affect your mind and mood.
 Protein (with fat) is the base material of the immune system.
 Without protein there is no life.
 You cannot make protein.
 It must be consumed every day in sufficient quantities to replace daily losses.